weirdev/lagern/BackupCore/Notes.md

 ﻿*********************
 IN PROGRESS
-Specify a previous backup to use as previous backup when performing a differential backup
-	Currently we just use the last backup made
-Handle common things that could go wrong
-	warn when lack permission to backup file warn when overwriting existing file when restoring crash mid operations prints error
-	circular links when checking if ancestor is backup source safe writeout of indexes
-		Write out old index without overwriting then rename only one of backup or blob index reset more generally any time they become out of sync "stamp" them with uuid so can detect out of sync? more...
+Restore directories
 Test support for large backup sets
+	Store each MetadataNode seperately?
 	Optimize B+ tree BlobStore
 		bulk loading of tree
 		store some nodes out of memory?
 		optimize node size
 		Progress report/bar
+When errors occur while reading/scanning files/directories
+	Give warning
+	When rest of backup has finished
+Add more unit tests
+Add run command option to force scanning all file contents
+	Also support this in backend
+Specify a previous backup to use as previous backup when performing a differential backup
-Reimplement browsing backup made n backups ago
+	Currently we just use the last backup made Reimplement browsing backup made n backups ago
-	Not static if backups deleted, but okay for quick uses More flexible "list" command
+	Not static if backups deleted, but okay for quick uses Handle common things that could go wrong circular links when checking if ancestor is backup source safe writeout of indexes
+		Write out old index without overwriting then rename when only one of backup or blob index is updated more generally any time they become out of sync "stamp" them with uuid so can detect out of sync? more...
+More flexible "list" command
 	Ranges of n-m backups ago
 		Also by date?